MarketingPipeline/Python-Selenium-Action/README.md

 - Use this
 [template](https://github.com/MarketingPipeline/Python-Selenium-Action/generate)

-- Make changes as needed to the Python script.
+- Make changes as needed to the Python script <code>Selenium-Template.py</code>.

 - Delete the demo folder, and <code>demo.yaml</code> action